uberbrady/mailshield/README.md

 ones used by postfix, qmail, sendmail, and the like.
 Those servers could still provide 'local delivery' while leaving the SMTP to mailshield.

+IMAP allows dictionary attacks; I'd like to protect that too someday.
+Maybe just introspect on the various authentication commands, and leave the rest alone.
+Oh, and maybe get involved with IDLE (blocking in some cases?
+Not sure.
+It eats up resources on my server and I can't stop it :()

+I'd like to see it handle SSL connections too.
+Then you don't have to run big dual stacks of servers to listen to SSL on one side and non-SSL on the other.